tolomea/django-data-browser/README.rst

 Custom SQL example
 ^^^^^^^^^^^^^^^^^^

-For a larger example imagine you wanted to use Postgres's percentile_cont functionality to add a p95 aggregate to durations, perhaps for some kind of application performance monitoring usecase.
+For a larger example imagine you wanted to use Postgres's ``percentile_cont`` functionality to add a ``p95`` aggregate to duration fields, perhaps for some kind of application performance monitoring usecase.

-First we need to explain percentile_cont to Django.
+First we need to explain ``percentile_cont`` to Django.

 .. code-block:: python